-There’s no denying it’s tough times out there for the restaurant and hospitality industry.
-Every day in London more venues fall victim to forced closure as a result of epic staff shortages, and the soaring costs of food, rent and business rates.
-We’ve seen massive chains and big name chefs crumble under the pressures of an oversaturated market…and yet…still everyday brave entrepreneurs, passionate foodies and pro restaurateurs stand up to the challenges this tough environment presents, and force their way onto the scene with new and exciting dining concepts.
+Even before Covid-19 became the hot topic on everyone’s lips, London venues were falling victim to forced closure as a result of epic staff shortages, and the soaring costs of food, rent and business rates.
+We’ve seen massive chains and big-name chefs crumble under the pressures of an oversaturated market…and yet…still everyday brave entrepreneurs, passionate foodies and pro restaurateurs stand up to the challenges this tough environment presents, and force their way onto the scene with new and exciting dining concepts.
 Sure, opening a restaurant is just the beginning, but even so we salute them on the bravery of their ambition which is helping retain London’s position as one of the best cities in the world to eat out.

 Gone are the days when British food was just ‘roast beef’ and ‘fish and chips’ – the UK is now renowned for its incredible diversity of cuisines, championing food from across the world and shining a light on cultural staples from every corner of the globe.